-- Record as soon as possible after the conversation.
-Use the school record of concern sheet wherever possible. (pro-forma available on the Hertfordshire Grid for Learning (HGFL)) - Record the date, time, place and any noticeable non-verbal behaviour and the words used by the child - Use the body map on HGFL to indicate the position of any injuries - Record statements and observations rather than interpretations or assumptions - Do not destroy the original records in case they are needed by a court
+- Record as soon as possible after the conversation using CPOMS - Record the date, time, place and any noticeable non-verbal behaviour and the words used by the child - Use the CPOMS body map to indicate the position of any injuries - Record statements and observations rather than interpretations or assumptions - Do not destroy the original records in case they are needed by a court

-All records need to be given to the Designated Senior Person promptly.
+All records need to be given to the Designated Safeguarding Lead promptly.
 No copies should be retained by the member of staff or volunteer.

-The Designated Senior Person will ensure that all safeguarding records are managed in accordance with the Education (Pupil Information) (England) Regulations 2005.
+The Designated Safeguarding Lead will ensure that all safeguarding records are managed in accordance with the Education (Pupil Information) (England) Regulations 2005.